SimSUM: Simulated Benchmark with Structured and Unstructured Medical Records: Background

-However, CIE remains a challenging task due to the complex nature of clinical notes.
-These often leave out important contextual details that an inexperienced reader would not know about, and which an automated system would need in order to correctly extract concepts from the text.
-Existing systems do not fully exploit the available medical domain knowledge to fill in this gap.
-We propose that clinical information extraction could benefit from leveraging two additional sources of information, apart from the unstructured text itself.
-On the one hand, we have the tabular features already encoded in the EHR, containing information on the medical history of the patient, as well as partially encoded information relating to the current visit.
-On the other hand, we can connect this encoded background information with the concepts we are trying to extract from the text, using medical domain knowledge.
-Such domain knowledge could be structured in the form of a Bayesian network.
-This idea is presented conceptually in Figure \ref{fig:IE_with_background}.
+\textbf{Clinical information extraction} remains a challenging task due to the complex nature of clinical notes \citep{medical_information_extraction}.
+These often leave out important contextual details which an automated system would need in order to correctly extract concepts from the text. \rebut{State-of-the-art clinical information extraction systems are predominantly built on pre-trained language models.
+Earlier methods relied on models pre-trained for entity and relation extraction in clinical text \citep{pretrained_biomedical}, while more recent approaches draw on large language models that have absorbed substantial medical knowledge during training \citep{LLMs_information_extraction}.
+In both paradigms, domain knowledge is acquired implicitly rather than being explicitly encoded.
+Moreover, current systems typically overlook complementary information available in structured patient records. } We propose that CIE could benefit from leveraging two additional sources of information, apart from the unstructured text itself.
+On the one hand, a range of tabular features are already encoded in the EHR.
+These contain information related to a particular patient visit (e.g. partially encoded symptoms or diagnosis codes), as well as information on the medical history of the patient.
+On the other hand, we can connect this encoded background information with the concepts we are trying to extract from the text, using a Bayesian network (BN) that represents medical domain knowledge. \rebut{While ontologies and controlled vocabularies are commonly used to capture standardized concepts and semantic relationships \citep{medical_informed_ML, medical_KG}, they lack the ability to model causal dependencies or uncertainty.
+An expert-defined Bayesian network (BN) complements these resources by modeling how clinical factors influence one another and with what probabilistic strength \citep{BN_healthcare}.} A visual example that helps illustrate this idea is shown in Fig. \ref{fig:IE_with_background}.\\